-Enigmo for iPhone review
+Enigmo full review

 Pangea Software is a veteran of the Mac game industry, so it’s understandable that the company would repurpose some of its most popular games for the iPhone and iPod touch.
 One of those is Enigmo, an intriguing physics-based puzzle game that’s made a nice transition to the new platform – nice enough, in fact, to net an Apple Design Award at this year’s Worldwide Developer Conference.